Leverage the Cloud to Reduce your Data Center Headaches!

 While long term retention in the cloud should be the simplest solution of them all to implement and be able to stop storing years of tapes in your data center store rooms!
 It’s often a difficult decision to make due to vendor lock-in for retaining long term data in a cloud object storage vault, as you need to consider how you restore that data in the years to come.
 In order to implement the solution you might need a compute instance running full-time in the cloud, or almost always you will need a media server licensed for the version you wrote the data in from now till the end of the retention period.
 And that’s a lot of risk, and maybe too many reasons to not leverage the cloud for your long term retention needs.

 The good news is that there are many mature solutions to help you navigate your use of public clouds today, and by unquestionably there will be more in the years to come, it’s just a matter of when it’s the right time for you.
 But don’t leave it too long, in the years to come do you really think your enterprise can sustain the lead times for tin to be shipped, racked, stacked, connected and provisioned before it’s useful, versus your competitors who have 100 systems provisioned and ready to help deliver data to the business needs before you have even faxed the order to your supplier.

 From my days managing Novell servers 20 odd yrs ago, sure the skill is long forgotten for how to troubleshoot an abend, but I can guarantee that a simpler and more agile business solution will make data center management less of a pain, as there will be far less tin to manage inside.

 Share This Article

-Actifio delivers Enterprise Data-as-a-Service solutions to over 2200 global enterprise customers and service provider partners in 37 countries around the world.
-Our Virtual Data Pipeline™ technology decouples data from infrastructure, enabling dramatic improvements in data protection, application development, and access to the cloud.
+Actifio delivers Enterprise Data-as-a-Service solutions to over 2700+ global enterprise customers and service provider partners in 37 countries around the world.
+Our Virtual Data Pipeline™ technology decouples data from infrastructure, enabling dramatic access to the cloud and improvements in data protection and application development.